 - 2 green peppers, seeded and chopped into small even size pieces

 - 2 yellow peppers, seeded and chopped into small even size pieces

 - 2 jalapeno peppers, seeded and minced

 - 2 small red onions, skinned and chopped into small even size pieces

 - 1/4 cup olive oil, or more to taste

-- Prep sweet corn and peppers and mix together.
-Add in vinegar and olive oil, Stir through.
-Add in cilantro, stir again and add salt and pepper to taste.
+- Into a large mixing bowl toss together the corn kernels, red, green, and yellow peppers, jalapenos, and red onions.
+Stir in vinegar and olive oil.
+Add salt and pepper and adjust seasoning to taste then lightly fold through the fresh cilantro.
 Spoon salsa on top of each breast with extra salsa on the side.